Yoochan-Kim/rt_cuda_exercises/README.md

 ### Basic Verification

 `run.py` requires a `--round` argument.
-Currently only round 1 is implemented and covers stages 00 through 06.
+Round 1 covers stages 00 through 06, and round 2 does stage 07 and 08.

 Verify all exercises in round 1: